TIP: Token Importance in On-Policy Distillation: Introduction

-\paragraph{Contributions.} \begin{enumerate} \item We propose TIP, a two-axis taxonomy that organizes token importance by student entropy and teacher--student divergence, requiring no verification labels and no extra computation beyond the standard OPD loss. \item We prove that entropy is a strong first-order proxy but any entropy-only score is structurally blind to overconfident tokens, and that a parameter-free Soft-OR score fixes this blind spot (Propositions~\ref{prop:optimal_weight}--\ref{prop:proxy_bias}, Remark~\ref{rem:fix}). \item We validate the taxonomy across several datasets and model families, and show that Soft-OR consistently outperforms entropy-only selection on mathematical reasoning while remaining competitive on long-horizon agentic planning in DeepPlanning~\citep{zhang2026deepplanning}, where Q3-only selection is strongest. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate} \item We propose TIP, a two-axis taxonomy that organizes token importance by student entropy and teacher--student divergence, requiring no verification labels and no extra computation beyond the standard OPD loss. \item We show that entropy is an effective but structurally incomplete proxy and prove that any entropy-only score is structurally blind to overconfident tokens, while a parameter-free Soft-OR score fixes this blind spot (Propositions~\ref{prop:optimal_weight}--\ref{prop:proxy_bias}, Remark~\ref{rem:fix}). \item We validate the taxonomy across several datasets and model families, and show that Soft-OR consistently outperforms entropy-only selection on mathematical reasoning while remaining competitive on long-horizon agentic planning in DeepPlanning~\citep{zhang2026deepplanning}, where Q3-only selection is strongest. \end{enumerate}